ezWeb-Solution/ezWeb_milestone_2/README.md

 <br/>

 ##### Unable to Test
-Currently, the bot is being run locally on our laptops, and thus we are not able to facilitate testing of the bot.
+Currently, the bot is being run locally on our laptops, and thus we are not able to facilitate the testing of the bot.
 We plan to either run our bot on the cloud, or allow testers to specify a date and time where they would like to test the bot, after which we will keep the bot running on our end.
 <br/>

 ## Milestone 2 - Prototyping (27 Jun) (Completed)